Bhuvanlakhera23/sim2real_unitree_sdk2py/example/go2/low_level/docs/README.md

 ## 1. Overview

-This directory contains a **hardware-aligned low-level control pipeline** for the **Unitree Go2**, including:
+This directory contains a **hardware-aligned low-level control pipeline** for the **Unitree Go2**, designed for **sim-to-real locomotion research**.

-- MuJoCo-based simulation
+It includes:

-- Reinforcement learning policy inference
+- MuJoCo-based simulation with policy inference
+- Legacy Isaac Gym–based validation scripts
-- Safe deployment via **joint position PD control**
+- Safe hardware deployment via **joint position PD control**
 - CSV-based logging for debugging and gait inspection

-This stack is intended for **researchers and engineers** working on sim-to-real locomotion, not for production or consumer use.
+This stack is intended for **researchers and engineers**, not for production or consumer use.

 ---

-## 2. Supported Scope & Limitations
+## 2. Repository Scope & Ownership

-This repository contains:
+This repository contains **two distinct components**:

 1. **Unitree SDK2 Python source code and official examples**
    - Located under `unitree_sdk2py/` and `example/`
    - Copyright © Unitree Robotics
+   - Largely unmodified vendor code

 2. **Custom Go2 sim-to-real research stack**
    - Located under `example/go2/low_level/`
-   - Developed for reinforcement learning based locomotion research
+   - Developed specifically for RL-based locomotion research
-   - Not part of the official Unitree SDK
+   - **Not part of the official Unitree SDK**

-Only the Go2 low-level stack is actively developed in this repository.
+Only the **Go2 low-level stack** is actively developed and maintained here.

+---

+## 3. Supported Scope & Limitations

 ### Supported
 - ✅ Unitree **Go2 only**
 - ✅ MuJoCo simulation
-- ✅ IsaacGym simulation
+- ✅ Legacy Isaac Gym validation (see notes below)
-- ✅ Joint position PD control
+- ✅ Joint position PD control on hardware
-- ✅ Pretrained locomotion policy (`policy_v1.pt`)
+- ✅ TorchScript policy inference
 - ✅ CSV logging for pose and gait inspection

 ### Not Supported
-- ❌ Policy training (IsaacLab / IsaacGym not covered here)
+- ❌ Policy training (Isaac Gym / Isaac Lab training pipelines not included)
 - ❌ Torque control on hardware
 - ❌ Other robots or morphologies
 - ❌ Automatic recovery or fall detection